Darrman/BirakuEmblemTranslation/Translation distribution/Readme.txt

 *Ballisticians don't always display correctly.
 *One of the houses serves as a sound test in the first chapter of both books.
 If you enter it, you might be waiting for a while...
 *Yes, Machis is in the game.
 But you can ignore him if you want, since he's irrevelant to the plot.

+Credits:
+Anonymous Japanese hacker:
+For creating the hack in the first place.
+VincentASM and RPGuy:
+For translating FE3.
+I used their work as reference.
+bookofholsety:
+Provided some corrections for the Star Shard names.
+Darrman:
+Hacking work for this patch.

+The original Japanese release of Biraku Emblem is also included.
+It includes useful information about the hack in the HTML Guide folder.
+This is still in Japanese, so you'll have to get it machine translated.

 Rough Google Translation of original readme, somewhat revised so it's not too horribly broken:
 26/06/2010